-1.1 In line with the requirements of the Public Sector Internal Audit Standards, a risk based internal audit plan for 2018/19 has been developed.
+1.1 In line with the requirements of the Public Sector Internal Audit Standards, a risk based internal audit plan for 2019/20 has been developed.
 In formulating the audit plan a risk assessment has been undertaken giving consideration to the following sources of information:

-Risk (1) Risk assessment and prioritisation of all auditable assessment activities (audit universe). assessment (2) Corporate Risk Register.
+Diale (1) Dial concernant and prioritization of all outlitable activities Risk (1) Risk assessment and prioritisation of all auditable activities assessment (audit universe).
+(2) Strategic and Corporate Risk Register.
 (3) Service Risk Registers.
-Consultation (4) The Chief Auditor has met with each member of the CMT Consultation and their senior management teams to ascertain any changes to operational practice and national policy and to determine their priorities and risks.
+Consultation (4) The Chief Auditor has met with each member of the CMT and their senior management teams to ascertain any changes to operational practice and national policy and to determine their priorities and risks.
 (5) Senior Management from the associate bodies and Renfrewshire Leisure have been consulted to ascertain their priorities and risks.
 (6) The Chief Executive has been consulted on what she sees as the council's priority and risk areas for the forthcoming year.
 (7) Feedback from, and the expectations of, the Audit, Risk and Scrutiny Board are identified through the regular meetings with the members of the board.
-(8) The Chief Auditor has met with Audit Scotland to ascertain where assurance on key internal controls is required.
+(8) The Chief Auditor has met with Audit Scotland to ascertain their approach to the statutory audit where assurance on key internal controls could be provided to avoid any duplication of effort.
 Benchmarking (9) Other Local Authority internal audit plans.
-(10) Discussion with other Chief Auditors through the Scottish Local Authority Chief Auditors Group.
-Review of key (11) A Better Future, A Better Council - Council's plan internal reports (12) The results of internal audit work in 2017/18 and in Deview of key previous years.
-Review of key (13) Audit Scotland: Renfrewshire Council - Report to Members and the Controller of Audit on the 2016/17 Audit. external reports (14) Audit Scotland: Best Value Assurance Report - Renfrewshire Council (15) Audit Scotland: Best Value reports issued during 2017/18.
+Donorinariarig (10) Discussion with other Chief Auditors through the Scottish Local Authority Chief Auditors Group.
+Review of key (11) A Better Future, A Better Council - Council's plan internal reports (12) The results of internal audit work in 2018/19 and in internal reports previous years.
+Review of key external reports and the Controller of Audit on the 2017/18 Audit. external reports (14) Audit Scotland: Best Value Assurance Report - Renfrewshire Council (15) Audit Scotland: Best Value reports issued during 2018/19.

-- 1.2 On the basis of the above, the audit engagements planned for 2018/19 is set out in Appendix 1 and shows the planned engagements in the following categories of audit activity:
+- 1.2 On the basis of the above, the audit engagements planned for 2019/20 are set out in Appendix

+1, 2 and 4, detailing the planned engagements for the Council, Associate Bodies and the Integration Joint Board in the following categories of audit activity:

 - Assurance,

 - Governance,

 - Contingency,

 - Planning and Reporting

 - 1.3 It is the responsibility of management to ensure that they have good governance, risk management and internal control arrangements over the functions they are responsible for.
 It is internal audit's role to provide an independent, objective assurance and consulting activity.
 The scope of the internal audit plan encompasses, but is not limited to, the examination and evaluation of the adequacy and effectiveness of the organisation's governance, risk management, and internal control processes; as well as the quality of performance in carrying out assigned responsibilities to achieve the organisation's stated goals and objectives.
-Delivery of the internal audit plan supports the requirement for the

-Chief Auditor to provide an annual opinion which is used to inform the annual governance statement.
+Delivery of the internal audit plan supports the requirement for the Chief Auditor to provide an annual opinion which is used to inform the annual governance statement.